prestonharberts/bib/Bible/zeph3.md

 > You no longer need to fear disaster.
 ###### 16
 > On that day they will say to Jerusalem,
->  “ Don’t be afraid, Zion!
+> “Don’t be afraid, Zion!
->  “ Your hands must not be paralyzed from panic!
+> “Your hands must not be paralyzed from panic!
 ###### 17
->  “ The LORD your God is in your midst;
+> “The LORD your God is in your midst;
->  “ He is a warrior who can deliver.
+> “He is a warrior who can deliver.
->  “ He takes great delight in you;
+> “He takes great delight in you;
->  “ He renews you by his love;
+> “He renews you by his love;
->  “ He shouts for joy over you.”
+> “He shouts for joy over you.”
 ###### 18
->  “ As for those who grieve because they cannot attend the festivals—
+> “As for those who grieve because they cannot attend the festivals—
->  “ I took them away from you;
+> “I took them away from you;
->  “ They became tribute and were a source of shame to you.
+> “They became tribute and were a source of shame to you.
 ###### 19
->  “ Look, at that time I will deal with those who mistreated you.
+> “Look, at that time I will deal with those who mistreated you.
->  “ I will rescue the lame sheep
+> “I will rescue the lame sheep
->  “ And gather together the scattered sheep.
+> “And gather together the scattered sheep.
->  “ I will take away their humiliation
+> “I will take away their humiliation
->  “ And make the whole earth admire and respect them.
+> “And make the whole earth admire and respect them.
 ###### 20
->  “ At that time I will lead you—
+> “At that time I will lead you—
->  “ At the time I gather you together.
+> “At the time I gather you together.
->  “ Be sure of this!
+> “Be sure of this!
 I will make all the nations of the earth respect and admire you
->  “ When you see me restore you,” says the LORD.
+> “When you see me restore you,” says the LORD.